terps52/OSRS_Dip_Finder/README.md

+### How to Run

+- Run sql_commands.py to create the database
-# Run download_data.py to continuously download price data and update our database
+- Run download_data.py to continously download data and insert it to the database

+    nohup python3 download_data.py &

-# Deploy the flask app to a web server to find price dips
+- Run flask_app.py to analyze the data to find dips